jeremywen/JW-Modules/README.md

   *  **RND NOTE Button** randomize pitch only for each cell
   *  **RND NOTE Input** on trigger, randomize pitch only for each cell

-  If you shift click the random buttons, then the parameters will be set to their default values
+  If you shift + click the random buttons, parameters will be set to their default values

-  If you alt click the random buttons, parameters will be randomized with the maximum value being the first top left knob position
+  If you alt + click the random buttons, parameters will be randomized with the maximum value being the first top left knob position

+  If you cmd/win + click the random buttons, parameters will be randomized with the minimum value being the first top left knob position

 #### Right Click Context Menu